The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 Most group photos use narrower apertures to get a proper focus.
 So set up the group shots far enough away from any objects in the background to still get some soft blur.

-A location can have a great backdrop and the perfect details and still be a bad location without good light.
+A location can have a perfect backdrop and details.
+But it can still be a bad location without good light.
 Make sure the group won’t be facing into the sun.
+Otherwise, your subject will have closed or squinting eyes.

 Height is also a consideration when composing group photos.
 Shooting from a taller position can help fit more faces into the frame.